-When the Subcommittee considers the text to be stable and declares that the next ballot is intended to be the enquiry stage (DIS or DAM ballot), the text is registered as a Draft International Standard (DIS) or Draft Amendment (DAM).
-DISs and DAMs are circulated for a five-month letter ballot by ISO and IEC members.

-DTRs are circulated for a three-month (can be extended to 6 months) letter ballot at the JTC 1 level.
-The results of the ballot, including all comments, are communicated to the SC secretariat who decides, together with the SC Chairman and the Editing group to either (if the ballot was successful) register the standard as FDIS (respectively as FDAM or DTR) or (if successful and no negative comments were received) proceed directly to publication or (if not approved) that a second DIS or DAM ballot is required.
+When the Subcommittee considers the text to be stable and declares that the next ballot is intended to be the enquiry stage (DIS DAM, DTR or DTS ballot), the text is registered as a Draft International Standard (DIS), Draft Amendment (DAM), Draft Technical Report (DTR) or Draft Technical Specification (DTS).
+Following a two-month translation period, DISs and DAMs are circulated for a three-month letter ballot by ISO and IEC members.
+DTRs and DTSs are circulated for a three-month (can be extended to six months) letter ballot at the JTC 1 level.
+The results of the ballot, including all comments, are communicated to the SC secretariat who decides, together with the SC Chairman and the Editing group to either (if the ballot was successful) register the standard as FDIS (respectively as FDAM) or (if successful and no negative comments were received) proceed directly to publication or (if not approved) that a second DIS or DAM ballot is required.

 The same procedure as described above is used to process the ballot comments.
 When the text has been finalized, the editor sends it, along with the Disposition of Comments report, to the SC secretariat.
 The SC secretariat sends the text of the FDIS, or second DIS if so decided (or FDAM or second DAM if so decided) to the ITTF.
 Unless a second DIS (or a second DAM) is required the ITTF circulates the final text for a two-month letter ballot to National Bodies of ISO and IEC members.
 This is a "Yes/No" ballot.
 If the ballot is successful, the text will be promptly published (only obvious editorial corrections will be made in the publication).
 If unsuccessful, the text may be resubmitted as a CD, DIS or FDIS (respectively PDAM, DAM or FDAM), or published as Technical Specification.
-For Technical Reports, no additional balloting is required and the SC secretariat sends the text to the ITTF for publication.
+For Technical Reports or Technical Publications, no additional balloting is required and the SC secretariat sends the text to the ITTF for publication.